storj-thirdparty/uplink-php/README.md

 echo $serialized;
 ```

-If you have already used uplink-cli you can read this from `~/.local/share/storj/uplink/config.yaml`
+If you have already used uplink-cli you can read the Access Grant from `~/.local/share/storj/uplink/config.yaml`
 or share it using `$ uplink share`

 You can then use this in your web app: